dburt667/GitHub-Trainer/README.md

-To Work with the ATLPUG Git Repository you will need to Clone or Download the Repository It is recommended you get a Git Client A really Good one Is GitKraken You Can download here https://www.gitkraken.com/download
+To Work with the ATLPUG Git Repository you will need to Clone or Download the Repository It is recommended you get a Git Client A really good one Is GitKraken You can download here https://www.gitkraken.com/download

 Major concepts